Double Robust Variance Estimation with Parametric Working Models: Example: Improving Pregnancy Outcomes with Progesterone

-Precision estimates based on the empirical sandwich variance estimator and the influence function based variance estimator were similar when the full covariate set was included in both the outcome and propensity models.
-Under the naive outcome model, standard errors for the influence function based variance estimator were larger than those for the empirical sandwich variance estimator, resulting in wider CIs.
-When the propensity model was naive, standard errors for the influence function based variance estimator were smaller than those for the empirical sandwich variance estimator, resulting in narrower CIs.
+The doubly robust methods provided similar point estimates of the $ACE$ for all model specifications, with estimates of approximately -40g, though all 95\% CIs included zero.
+Precision estimates based on the empirical sandwich variance estimator and the influence function based variance estimator were similar when the full covariate set was included in both working models.
+Under the naive outcome model, standard errors for the influence function based variance estimator were larger than those for the empirical sandwich variance estimator.
+When the propensity model was naive, standard errors for the influence function based variance estimator were smaller than those for the empirical sandwich variance estimator.
 Note there was more fluctuation in 95\% CI half-widths across model specifications for the influence function based variance estimator than the empirical sandwich variance estimator (Figure \ref{fig:halfwidths}).
+Bootstrap standard errors were larger than those of the empirical sandwich and influence function based variance estimators.
+This may be due to the presence of extreme birth weights in the data (Appendix Figure A1).